lkumle/ObjectSorting_docs/Quickstart/Overview.md

 # Overview

 This pages provides an overview of the task, all included conditions and core metrics.
-To download the task, go to `Github <https://github.com/DejanDraschkow/ObjectCopyingVRTask>` or follow the instructions in Reference [](Quickstart).
+To download the task, go to [Github](https://github.com/DejanDraschkow/ObjectCopyingVRTask) or follow the instructions in [](Quickstart).

 ### Object Copying Task